PrathamGaur108/ElectricVehiclesMarketSegmentationAnalysis/README.md

-Market Segmentation Analysis on Electric Vehicles and their target customers.
+Market Segmentation Analysis on Electric Vehicles Startup in India.